Frequently Asked Questions

 Some children may also qualify for Head Start – a federally funded program.
 This program is for low-income families and offers additional services to those who qualify such as free vision, speech and hearing tests, as well as dental checkups.

-Pre-K application process is the same as other Uplift grades.
-However, Uplift only offers the state-funded program.
-Lottery notification and eligibility meetings begin April 1.
+Pre-K application process is the same as other Uplift grades, and an application must be submitted prior to February 1st to be included in our lottery.
+However, Uplift only offers the state-funded program, therefore, in accordance with state guidelines, lottery notification and eligibility meetings begin April 1.